peoplepill id: kamala-harris

 Kamala Harris

-Harris formally announced her run for the Democratic nomination for president on January 27, 2019.
+Harris announces her run for the 2020 Democratic nomination for president in Oakland, California, January 2019

-Harris had been considered a top contender and potential frontrunner for the 2020 Democratic nomination for president.
-In June 2018, she was quoted as "not ruling it out".
+Harris had been considered a top contender and potential front-runner for the 2020 Democratic nomination for president.
+In June 2018, she said she was "not ruling it out".
 In July 2018, it was announced that she would publish a memoir, a sign of a possible run.
-On January 21, 2019, Harris officially announced her candidacy for president of the United States in the 2020 United States presidential election.
-In the first 24 hours after her candidacy announcement, she tied a record set by Bernie Sanders in 2016 for the most donations raised in the day following an announcement.
-More than 20,000 people attended her formal campaign launch event in her hometown of Oakland, California, on January 27, according to a police estimate.
+On January 21, 2019, Harris officially announced her candidacy for president of the United States in the 2020 presidential election.
+In the first 24 hours after her announcement, she tied a record set by Bernie Sanders in 2016 for the most donations raised in the day after an announcement.
+More than 20,000 people attended her campaign launch event in her hometown of Oakland, California, on January 27, according to a police estimate.

 During the first Democratic presidential debate in June 2019, Harris scolded former vice president Joe Biden for "hurtful" remarks he made, speaking fondly of senators who opposed integration efforts in the 1970s and working with them to oppose mandatory school bussing.
-Harris's support rose by between six and nine points in polls following that debate.
-In the second debate in August, Harris was confronted by Biden and Representative Tulsi Gabbard over her record as attorney general.
-The San Jose Mercury News assessed that some of Gabbard's and Biden's accusations were on point, such as blocking the DNA testing of a death row inmate, while others did not stand up to scrutiny.
-In the immediate aftermath, Harris fell in the polls following that debate.
+Harris's support rose by between six and nine points in polls after that debate.
+In the second debate in August, Biden and Representative Tulsi Gabbard confronted Harris over her record as attorney general.
+The San Jose Mercury News assessed that some of Gabbard's and Biden's accusations were on point, such as blocking the DNA testing of a death row inmate, while others did not withstand scrutiny.
+In the immediate aftermath of the debate, Harris fell in the polls.
 Over the next few months her poll numbers fell to the low single digits.
-At a time when liberals were increasingly concerned about the excesses of the criminal justice system, Harris faced criticism from reformers for tough-on-crime policies she pursued while she was California's attorney general.
-For example, in 2014, she decided to defend California's death penalty in court.
+Harris faced criticism from reformers for tough-on-crime policies she pursued while she was California's attorney general.
+In 2014, she defended California's death penalty in court.

-Prior to and during her presidential campaign an online informal organization using the hashtag #KHive formed to support her candidacy and defend her from racist and sexist attacks.
+Before and during her presidential campaign, an online informal organization using the hashtag #KHive formed to support Harris's candidacy and defend her from racist and sexist attacks.
 According to the Daily Dot, Joy Reid first used the term in an August 2017 tweet saying "@DrJasonJohnson @ZerlinaMaxwell and I had a meeting and decided it's called the K-Hive."

-On December 3, 2019, Harris withdrew from seeking the 2020 Democratic nomination, citing a shortage of funds.
-In March 2020, Harris endorsed Joe Biden for president.
+On December 3, 2019, Harris withdrew from the 2020 presidential election, citing a shortage of funds.
+In March 2020, she endorsed Joe Biden for president.

 Vice presidential campaign

 In May 2019, senior members of the Congressional Black Caucus endorsed the idea of a Biden–Harris ticket.
-In late February, Biden won a landslide victory in the 2020 South Carolina Democratic primary with the endorsement of House whip Jim Clyburn, with more victories on Super Tuesday.
-In early March, Clyburn suggested Biden choose a black woman as a running mate, commenting that "African American women needed to be rewarded for their loyalty".
+In late February 2020, Biden won a landslide victory in the 2020 South Carolina Democratic primary with the endorsement of House whip Jim Clyburn, with more victories on Super Tuesday.
+In early March, Clyburn suggested Biden choose a black woman as a running mate, saying, "African American women needed to be rewarded for their loyalty".
 In March, Biden committed to choosing a woman for his running mate.

-On August 11, 2020, Biden announced that he had chosen Harris.
-She was the first African American, the first Indian American, and the third woman after Geraldine Ferraro and Sarah Palin to be picked as the vice-presidential nominee for a major party ticket.
+On August 11, 2020, Biden announced he had chosen Harris.
+She was the first African American, the first Indian American, and the third woman after Geraldine Ferraro and Sarah Palin to be the vice-presidential nominee on a major-party ticket.
 Harris is also the first resident of the Western United States to appear on the Democratic Party's national ticket.

 Vice presidency (2021–present)